 Because of that, we are constantly in touch with bloggers and editors from different industries.
 When you put all those emails in one pile, you get a bunch of interesting data one can use for good research.
 And that’s exactly what we did here.

 To be a part of this research, a site had to meet two simple criteria:

 - they ask you to write the content

 - there is a fee involved (obviously)

-In other words, this was not a link buying play where we paid X amount of USD to a blogger to insert a link towards our client’s page on one of the existing blog posts.
+In other words, this was not a link-buying play where we paid X amount of USD to a blogger to insert a link to our client’s page on one of the existing blog posts.
 We sent a guest post pitch asking if they accept content from guest contributors, and they notified us that publishing content is not free.